BIOL-010 Issues in Biology

 BIOL-550 Explorations in Biology

 Explores salient issues in the biological sciences.
-Prerequisites: BIOL-101 or BIOL-102, junior standing or permission of the instructor.
+Prerequisites: BIOL-101 or BIOL-102, junior standing or instructor's permission.

 BIOL-560 Interdisciplinary Explorations Biology

 Explores salient issues in the biological sciences from an interdisciplinary perspective.
-Prerequisite: Sophomore standing or permission of the instructor.
-Individual sections may establish specific course prerequisites.
+Prerequisite: Sophomore standing and either BIOL-101 or BIOL-102 or instructor's permission.

 ECOL-408 Aquatic Ecology